Paofeval/ecu/draft/subcountry2014/layers/index.md

+## po_pathogens

-## po_pathogens: Access to improved sanitation as a proxy for pathogen pollution
+Access to improved sanitation as a proxy for pathogen pollution

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|